aryan-kazemian/AllMaxSport/README.md

 **AllMaxSport** is a Django-based e-commerce and support platform providing REST APIs for product, category, and ticket management.
 The project includes admin panel management, JWT authentication, filtering, searching, ordering, and comprehensive tests.

+Swagger (OpenAPI) documentation is integrated to allow easy testing and exploration of all APIs.

 ---

 ## Technologies & Packages Used